-In this episode of Real Estate 101: the Home Buying and Selling Show, Realtor John Terceira discusses sharing home’s value after divorce or separation with family lawyer John Schuman and how this is done in Ontario.
+In this episode of Real Estate 101: the Home Buying and Selling Show, Toronto family lawyer John Schuman discusses sharing home’s value after divorce or separation in Ontario.

 What Happens to the Home’s Value During Separation?

 As the divorce process can often take a year or longer if it is settled at court, the sharing home’s value depends on a number of things such as: